 How to Apply?

 If you would like to become a standardized patient, please fill out the SP Application form.
 Standardized Patients are contract employees of the University of Arkansas for Medical Sciences, however they do not receive any additional benefits associated with the University.
-Or you may contact our Healthcare Simulation Educators Michae Orfanos at 501-603-1925 or Judi Casavechia at 501-686-7734.
+Or you may contact our Healthcare Simulation Educators Rachel Finley at 501-603-1920.

 Enter the campus from Markham at entrance 2.
 Go through the roundabout and look for a left hand turn between the buildings on the left.
-(The first building on the left is our building.
-It is a glass fronted building named Fay W. Boozman, College of Public Health).
-As you go under and between the buildings the only way to go is to the left.
 Continue and look for the parking deck #2 on your right.
-Go up the ramp to the deck.
+We are located in a glass fronted building named Daniel J. Rahn (aka College of Public Health) up the ramp to the deck.
 Take the ticket at the entrance and park.

 Face west towards the buildings you drove around and see the elevated sidewalk going towards College of Public Health.
 Go over the sidewalk and enter the building.
 The elevators are just inside the door.
 Go to the 8th floor.
 As you exit the elevator you will see the door for the Center for Clinical Skills directly across from you.
 Go in and say hello to Rachel.